tbroyer/es-decorator-compose/README.md

 # decorator-compose

 This library exposes a helper function to create a composed decorator.
-Only standard decorators are supported, not TypeScript _experimental_ decorators.
+Only standard decorators are supported, not TypeScript _experimental_ decorators;
+it's tested with both Babel's [`@babel/plugin-proposal-decorators`](https://babeljs.io/docs/babel-plugin-proposal-decorators) and TypeScript 5+.

 ## Use-case